aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

 Here is an example of a gen command:

-about gen --extract_license --api_url='{{your license library api}}' --api_username='{{api-user}}' --api_key='{{your license library api key}}'  --mapping --license-text-location=/Users/harrypotter/myAboutFiles/ /Users/harrypotter/myAboutFiles/myProject-bom.csv /Users/harrypotter/myAboutFiles/
+about gen --fetch-license {{your license library api}} {{your license library api key}} --mapping --license-text-location /Users/harrypotter/myAboutFiles/ /Users/harrypotter/myAboutFiles/myProject-bom.csv /Users/harrypotter/myAboutFiles/

 Note that this example gen command does the following:

-* Activates the --extract_license option to get license text.
+* Activates the --fetch-license option to get license text.

 * Activates the --mapping option to use a custom MAPPING.CONFIG file.

-* Activates the --license-text-location option to get any text files that you have specified in your software inventory to be copied next to the associated .ABOUT files when those are created.
+* Activates the --license-text-location option to get license text files that you have specified in your software inventory to be copied next to the associated .ABOUT files when those are created.

 * Specifies the path of the software inventory to control the processing.